 In 1998 the adult and youth section joined forces to become one club.
 This held many advantages which you will see today when visiting the club.
 What was once a couple of men’s sides, and an odd youth team run by an adult for the village kids has developed into football for the community at all ages and genders.

 The senior side of the club has a very successful Ladies section which has been led by Julie Bowker since it was formed in 2001.
 We now have two ladies teams; the Firsts playing in the South West Women’s Football League and the reserves in Somerset County Women’s League.
 The adult men’s teams are headed by the First team who play in the Somerset Senior Premier League; there is also a Reserve Team in the First Division of the Taunton & District Saturday Football League, and a newly formed Colts team that play in Division 5 of the same league.

 The club has always looked to innovate; it was the first club in Somerset to achieve the FA Community Charter Status and has maintained this status since it was won in 2002.
 Being an FA Charter Standard Club means we have to maintain standards, both on and off the field.
 All coaches must take an FA Level 1 Coaching Course, a Children’s Workshop (so they can be aware of, and identify, any child abuse taking place), and an FA First Aid qualification, plus they must all undergo a CRC check.
 This is all for the benefit of the young players in the club, to assist in their development and personal well-being.
-We also have a Club Welfare Officer, Mel Brown, who is responsible for liaising with the Somerset FA Welfare Officer, and ensuring best practice within the club.
+We also have a Club Welfare Officer, Dave Donohoe, who is responsible for liaising with the Somerset FA Welfare Officer, and ensuring best practice within the club.